Java 14 new features: Records

 Notice a couple of things here:

-• a private final field, with the same name and type, for each component in the state description;
+field, with the same name and type, for each component in the state description; - a public read

-• a public read accessor method, with the same name and type, for each component in the state description;
+method, with the same name and type, for each component in the state description; - a public

-• a public constructor, whose signature is the same as the state description, which initializes each field from the corresponding argument;
+, whose signature is the same as the state description, which initializes each field from the corresponding argument; - implementations of

-• implementations of equals and hashCode that say two records are equal if they of the same type and contain the same state;
+that say two records are equal if they of the same type and contain the same state; - implementation of

 public java.lang.String toString();